Jack Selzer recently completed a term as President of the Rhetoric Society of America.

 An expert on the work of writer, critic, and theorist Kenneth Burke and recognized for excellence in scholarship by ATTW and RSA, he is also the author or coauthor or editor or coeditor of many books, including "Understanding Scientific Prose" (1994), "Kenneth Burke in Greenwich Village" (1997), "Rhetorical Bodies" (1999), "Kenneth Burke in the 1930s" (2007), and "1977: The Cultural Year in Composition" (2008).

-His coedited edition of Burke's "The War of Words" will be published by Cal in 2018.
+His coedited edition of Burke's "The War of Words" was published by Cal in 2018.
 With Lester Faigley he has produced several editions of the textbooks "Good Reasons" and "Good Reasons with Contemporary Arguments," and he has collaborated with Dominic Delli Carpini on "Conversations: Readings for Writing."

 In addition to doing archival research toward a third book on Kenneth Burke, he is currently studying the rhetoric of the civil rights movement, with the encouragement and assistance of his colleague Keith Gilyard.